01 of 06

 Get Back to the Basics

 A wabi-sabi sensibility is one that keeps possessions to a minimum by inviting only those things that bring nostalgia, beauty, utility, or a combination of all there into the home.
-Again, this trend doesn't use minimalism for minimalism’s sake, but instead aims only to keep things that are essential to a calm and happy spirit in order to maximize the joy of everyday living.
-Unlike a zealous minimalist who might get rid of a vase they like but doesn’t fit their aesthetic, a wabi-sabi subscriber will keep that vase just because it makes ‘em happy.
+Again, this trend doesn't use minimalism for minimalism’s sake, but instead aims only to keep things that are essential to a calm and happy spirit, an approach that maximizes the joy of everyday living.
+Unlike a zealous minimalist who might get rid of a vase they like but which doesn’t fit their aesthetic, a wabi-sabi subscriber will keep that vase just because it makes ‘em happy.